compliance-framework/docs/docs/introduction/index.md

 - Adaptable compliance framework

-As an open-source project, Argus seeks to foster a dynamic and collaborative community that continuously enhances and evolves its features.
+As an open-source project, Compliance Framework seeks to foster a dynamic and collaborative community that continuously enhances and evolves its features.
 It aims to provide an essential tool for managing cloud compliance, making the process as seamless as enjoying a morning coffee.

-Users of Argus can customize the framework to suit their unique needs, enabling them to not only maintain and demonstrate compliance at all levels, but also automate it.
+Users of Compliance Framework can customize the framework to suit their unique needs, enabling them to not only maintain and demonstrate compliance at all levels, but also automate it.